seaniedan/weatherWHAT/README.md

 # weatherWHAT

 Weather display for Pimeroni InkyWHAT, with weather data powered by Darksky.
-If you don't have an InkyWHAT, you can display the weather on your desktop background or screenaver.
+If you don't have an InkyWHAT, you can display the weather on your desktop background or screensaver.

 ## Getting Started